William Contreras Player Props: Brewers vs. Mariners

 William Contreras At The Plate

-- Contreras leads Milwaukee with an OBP of .400 this season while batting .313 with seven walks and one run scored.
+- Contreras has 15 hits this season and a team-best OBP of .404.

-- Among the qualifying hitters in baseball, he ranks 42nd in batting average, 34th in on-base percentage, and 138th in slugging.
+- Among qualified hitters in MLB play, he ranks 36th in batting average, 31st in on-base percentage, and 142nd in slugging.

+- In 12 of 14 games this year (85.7%), Contreras has reached base safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.